bnc19/qdenga_impact/README.md

   - Vaccine coverage: 20%, 40%, 60%, 80%
   - Pre-vaccination screening to identify seropositive individuals: yes/no

 The code in this repo shows how to run four scenarios (Brazil, vaccine protects disease only for 15 years, vaccination of age 6 with 80% coverage, without pre-vaccination screening, in transmission settings with 20%, 40%, 60%, and 80% 9-year-old seropositivity).

 For these scenarios, the demo samples the posterior VE estimates 50 times, and run 10 stochastic simulations per sample.

 **This folder contains**

 ### Scripts
+* *1.run_impact_simualtions.R*: Main script to run the transmission model with and without vaccination in order to estimate the impact of Qdenga vaccination.
+The script is set up to run the model *model_stock_tak_2.R*, parameterised using 50 posterior samples from *ps_new24.csv*.
+For each posterior sample, 10 model simulations are run, to demonstrate the code.
+To recreate the results from the paper, 50 simulations were run for each of 200 posterior samples.
-* *run_impact_simualtions.R*: Main script to run the transmission model with and without vaccination in order to estimate the impact of Qdenga vaccination.
+* *1.run_impact_simualtions.R*: Main script to run the transmission model with and without vaccination in order to estimate the impact of Qdenga vaccination.
 The script is set up to run the model *model_stock_tak_2.R*, parameterised using 50 posterior samples from *ps_new24.csv*.
 For each posterior sample, 10 model simulations are run, to demonstrate the code.
 To recreate the results from the paper, 50 simulations were run for each of 200 posterior samples.

 ### Data